OData/v3ProtocolDocument/OData CSDL Definition.markdown

 [Open entity types][csdl6.1.4] allow properties to be added dynamically.
 When requesting the value of a missing property from an open entity type, the instance MUST return null.

-## 5.1	The edm:Property Element[csdl5.1]
+## 5.1	The `edm:Property` Element[csdl5.1]

-An `edm:Property` element allows the construction of structured elements from a scalar value or a collection of scalar values.
+An `edm:Property` element allows the construction of structural types from a scalar value or a collection of scalar values.

 For instance, the following property could be used to hold zero or more strings representing the names of measurement units: